huntlylee/3D-Otitis-Media/README.md

 Options:
     --out_root_folder=PATH     Path to the output root folder.
 Default is 'output'.
-    --scan_path=PATH    Full path to the containing CT images.
-Default is 'CT_images/p00726056-231124'.
+    --scan_path=PATH    Full path to the folder containing the individual's CT scan.
+For example: 'CT_images/p00726056-231124'.
     --target_side=SIDE        Target side.
 Options are 'Left' or 'Right'.
 Default is 'Left'.

 Example: